 Test your alarm weekly by pressing and releasing the button quickly.
 A quick beep will confirm the button has been pushed followed by the test sequence.
 See Other Alarm Visual and Audible Indicators table.
-The alarm (and any interconnected units) will sound if the electronic circuitry, horn, and battery are working.
-If the alarm does not sound, or gives erratic or low volume sound, the unit must be replaced.
-See Permanently Disable Alarm / Discharge Battery section to determine how to prepare the unit for shipment or disposal.
+The alarm and voice (and any interconnected units) will sound if the electronic circuitry, horn, speaker, and batteries are working.
+If the alarm or voice does not sound, or gives erratic or low volume sound, the unit must be replaced.

-MARNING: DUE TO THE LOUDNESS OF THE ALARM, ALWAYS STAND ABOUT 2.5 FEET AWAY FROM THE UNIT OR USE FAR PROTECTION WHEN TESTING.
+MARNING: DUE TO THE LOUDNESS OF THE ALARM, ALWAYS STAND ABOUT 2.5 FEET AWAY FROM THE UNIT OR USE EAR PROTECTION WHEN TESTING.